Wahoo and Cycleops Official Demo Centre

 We carry the leading models on the market, these are the most popular models:

-- Tacx Flux – this model has the most popular bundle of features for the money – $1099
+- Tacx Flux – popular bundle of features for the money, including direct drive – $1099

-- CycleOps Hammer – known as the quietest and most compatible with different thru-axle rear hub configurations (mountain bikers, too) – $1649
+- CycleOps Hammer – easily compatible with different thru-axle rear hub configurations (mountain bikers, too) – $1649

 Traditional Stationary Trainers